jannatulhashi/Gender_Pay_Gap_Analysis/README.md

-# "Gender Pay Gap Analysis"
+# "UK Gender Pay Gap Analysis"
 Exploring wage gaps between genders in UK companies with 250+ employees from 2018-2023.

 ## About the Dataset: